 1.7.1 Confirmation of Request for Hearing.
-An owner will be sent confirmation by the Hearing Board of its receipt of the Request for Hearing made pursuant to Section 1.5.2 of these Rules and Regulations.
+An owner will be sent confirmation by the Hearing Board, or the associations management, of its receipt of the Request for Hearing made pursuant to Section 1.5.2 of these Rules and Regulations.

 1.7.2 Notice of Hearing Date.
-No later than ten (10) calendar days following the Association's receipt of an owner's Request for Hearing, the Hearing Board shall mail or deliver notice to the owner of a hearing date, which notice will provide the date, time, and location of the hearing, which is to be determined by the Hearing Board.
+No later than ten (10) calendar days following the Association's receipt of an owner's Request for Hearing, the Hearing Board shall mail or deliver via hand delivery, electronic or telephonic communications, notice to the owner of a hearing date, which notice will provide the date, time, and location of the hearing, which is to be determined by the Hearing Board.

 1.7.3 Order of Proceedings.
 The order of proceedings for a violation hearing shall be as follows: